tleyden/tleyden.github.io/source/_posts/2014-05-27-configure-emacs-as-a-go-editor-from-scratch-part-2.markdown

 ### Get a test package to play with

-This package works with go-oracle (I tested it out while writhing this blog post), so you should use it to give Go Oracle a spin:
+This package works with go-oracle (I tested it out while writing this blog post), so you should use it to give Go Oracle a spin:

 ```
 go get github.com/tleyden/checkers-bot-minimax